 What if I can’t pass the health questions?

-That’s where a Guaranteed Issue graded benefit whole life insurance policy comes in.
-When you first speak to your life insurance agent, they will find out if there are any companies that you can qualify for in order to save you money (and get covered immediately).
+That’s where a Guaranteed Issue graded benefit comes in.
+When you first speak to your independent agent, they will find out if there are any companies that you can qualify for in order to save you money (and get covered immediately).

-If you can’t qualify for Simplified Issue, then a Guaranteed Issue graded benefit whole life policy is your only opportunity for coverage.
+If you can’t qualify for Simplified Issue, then a Guaranteed Issue graded benefit policy is your only opportunity for coverage.

 Graded Benefit Health Risks

-What kinds of health risks or knock out questions would make a graded benefit life insurance policy your only option?
+What kinds of health risks or knock out questions would make a graded benefit policy your only option?

-There are some common situations where you would need to buy a Guaranteed Issue graded benefit life insurance policy.
+There are some common situations where you would need to buy a Guaranteed Issue policy.
 Each company may have different health questions on their application, but the following questions are fairly common.

 Can you answer “No” to all the questions below?